Shin Somatics Program

 Locations: Eastwest Workshops have been taught in Brockport, New York; New York, New York; Geneva New York; San Francisco and Santa Barbara, California; Saint George and Zion, Utah; Tokyo and Fukuoka, Japan; Tuscany, Italy; Chania, Greece; Mexico; London and East Sussex, UK; Wales; Green Gulch Zen Center in Marin California; Kalani and Honolulu, Hawaii; Auckland and Dunedin, New Zealand; Shreveport, Louisiana; Memphis, Tennessee.

 Our Home is the beautiful color country of Saint George and Zion in Southwest Utah.
-We are supported by Yoga Soul Studio in St. George.

 Workshops Formats: Certification and Personal Development Workshops are taught in several different formats.
 Each one is a 5-day intensive, or the equivalent — about 7and ½ hours a day for Certification, including lunch breaks, and morning and afternoon short breaks.
 Personal Development option is a morning program shared with certification students.